Drought Communities Programme - Extension

 - be an Eligible Council, listed on business.gov.au and GrantConnect; or

 - be invited to apply by the Minister

 Other eligibility requirements apply.

-The extension of the Drought Communities Programme provides funding of $96 million in 2018-19 to Eligible Councils to deliver benefits to targeted drought-affected regions of Australia.
+The extension of the Drought Communities Programme provides funding of $110 million over two years from 2018-19 to Eligible Councils to deliver immediate economic stimulus and other benefits to targeted drought-affected regions of Australia.
 The program will support local community infrastructure and other drought relief projects for communities impacted by drought.